 DMCA Safe Harbor Immunity

 The DMCA is a federal law in the United States covering copyright issues.
 Enacted in 1998, Section 512(c) represents one of the more critical aspects of the law.
-Section 512(c) is where we find the DMCA safe harbor provision.
+Section 512(c) is where we find the code for the DMCA safe harbor.
 The section reads:

 “(1) In general.
 A service provider shall not be liable for monetary relief, or, except as provided in subsection (j), for injunctive or other equitable relief, for infringement of copyright by reason of the storage at the direction of a user of material that resides on a system or network controlled or operated by or for the service provider, if the service provider…”